 If the CSAT3BH is to be used in a marine environment or in an environment where it is exposed to corrosive chemicals (for example, the sulfur-containing compounds in viticulture), attempt to mount the CSAT3BH in a way that reduces exposure of the sonic transducers to saltwater or corrosive chemicals.
 In marine or viticulture environments, the sonic transducers are expected to age more quickly and require replacement sooner than a unit deployed in an inland, chemical-free environment.
+If the CSAT3BH is intended to be located in either of these environments, coated transducers, which help prevent corrosion, can be purchased as an option.

 Campbell Scientific recommends that the CSAT3BH and data acquisition system be set up in a laboratory setting before field installation.
 This provides an opportunity to verify that settings and programs are correct in a controlled environment.
-Prior to setup, the user needs to know information about the desired sensor settings and orienting, mounting, and leveling the CSAT3BH, which is covered in the following sections.
+Prior to setup, the user needs to know information about the desired sensor settings and orienting, mounting, and levelling the CSAT3BH, which is covered in the following sections.